La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 panzi
 : $x_1$ is a child, offspring of $x_2$

-Note that using a number in front of **da** isn't necessary if context is enough.
+Note that using a number in front of **da** isn't necessary if the context is enough.

 ---